 Furthermore, most auto insurance policies require drivers to report an accident promptly.

 And even if the accident was your fault, it is usually best to report it.
-The other party may report it (even if the driver says he/she won't), putting you at risk of a suspended driver's license as well as cancelled car insurance.
+The other party may report it (even if the driver says he/she won't), putting you at risk of a suspended driver's license as well as canceled car insurance.

 Early reporting also gives your insurer a better chance to defend your claim.